tajiknomi/Browsers_MasterKey_Extractor/README.md

 For clarity and ease of use, the keys are stored in the hexadecimal (HEX) format.
 It's important to note that these keys are currently implemented using the AES-256 algorithm, with a key size of 256 bits, which translates to 32 bytes

+1) Once the utility is run, it will show the master keys of each browser

 ![Alt text](/screenshots/1.JPG?raw=true "Optional Title")

-The utility has organised encrypted data files and master key of each browser at [path/to/output/dir]
+2) The utility has organised encrypted data files and master key of each browser at [path/to/output/dir]

 ![Alt text](/screenshots/2.JPG?raw=true "Optional Title")

-[path/to/output/dir/keys.txt]
+3) [path/to/output/dir/keys.txt]

 ![Alt text](/screenshots/3.JPG?raw=true "Optional Title")